 - Create a schedule and stick with it as much as possible

-- Make sure your kids have activities they can work on without your help
+- Make sure your kids have activities they can work on without your help.
+A homeschool daily checklist can help keep your kids on track with their schoolwork.

 - Set up a reward system of some kind that encourages your kids to help each other out